-The wealthy baroque town of Martina Franca is at a few miles distance.
+The wealthy baroque town of Martina Franca is at a few km distance.
 The town, renowned also for its grapes for the martini wines, offers wonderful architecture, excellent shops and fine dining.

-Alberobello is close at 12 km and is a world class holiday destination and the UNESCO World heritage site.
+Alberobello is located only a 30 min drive away, and is a world class holiday destination and the UNESCO World heritage site.

-The Ionian see is a little bit further with the main attractions on the coastline from Porto Ceasaro to Gallipoli
+The Ionian see is a litte bit further with the main attractions on the coastline from Porto Ceasaro to Gallipoli.

 WHAT TO SEE:

 The property has the advantage of being centrally located between areas of interest such as the mile long caves of CATELLANA; the archaeological excavations of the Roman EGNATIA by the Adriatic coast line; the beautiful white town of OSTUNI, located on top of a hill with fantastic sea views; the medieval town of ORIA; the petite and charming CISTERNINO, the Zoo Safari Park of FASANO (lots of fun for children and adults alike); the beautiful POLIGNANO A MARE, well known also for its tasty ice-cream; GROTTAGLIE famous for its ceramics and old stone carvings; the famous baroque city of LECCE which is called the Florence of the south.

 SALENTO:In Salento the coastline is fashinating and you can drive by car a few hours along the Adriatic cost line and passing many fine sea villages, like OTRANTO and CASTRO Marina.
 Contine to Santa MARIA DI LEUCA and you are at the meeting of the two seas- the Adriatic and the Ionian.